Nakilon/rasel/README.md

       - [x] `A`..`Z`
       - [x] `j`
       - [ ] `a`
-      - [ ] something about additional stacks maybe
+      - [ ] TODO: maybe something about additional stacks